ndg63276/alexa-youtube/README.md

 Alexa is trying to be too clever, and not launching this skill.
 Start your request by saying 'Alexa, open YouTube' and then when she says 'Welcome to YouTube', ask for the video you want.
 * **She still says she can't find any video skills.**
 Make sure to follow step 15 above, enabling Testing for Development.
+* **She still says she can't find any video skills!**
+Try using a different word to start the skill.
+In English, say "Alexa, launch YouTube".
+In German, say "Alexa, öffne YouTube".
+In Italian, say "Alexa, avvia YouTube".
 * **I am getting another issue, can you fix it?**
 Hopefully.
 Create an issue on github, with the exact wording of what you ask Alexa, so I can try and reproduce it.
 * **Can you add another language?**